Inspirational women writers you need to read

 Angelou’s remarkable life was a journey from nightclub dancing and sex work to journalism, civil rights activism and prolific lecturing and writing.
 She remains a central figure in discussions of Afro American identity.

 Raised in the backwoods of Quebec, Atwood conjures a distinctive fairytale feel in her writing, as well as a futuristic dash of what she terms ‘speculative fiction’ (as opposed to science fiction).
+Following the success of the Emmy-winning adaptation of The Handmaid's Tale in 2017, many more readers have discovered her brilliant backlist, with the novel re-entering the paperback charts more than three decades after it was first published.

 Must read: Cat’s Eye